A0nameless0man/Pile/Notes/SoftwareRequirementAnalysis.md

 stop
 ```

-When a new problem is created, the system will automatically check the standard answer against the test cases. and refuse to create if the check fails.
+With this new system,when a new problem is created, the system will automatically check the standard answer against the test cases. and refuse to create if the check fails.

 #### distribute problems